Help America and the Environment.

 Yes, in stock now!

-This year the postal service made some changes which forced me to make some changes also.
-The most important is that they are now charging a surcharge for any packages longer than 31 inches.
+The postal service made some changes which forced me to make some changes also.
+The most important is that they are now charging a surcharge for any packages longer than 30 inches.
 So, now I am going to use 30 inch boxes and sell 29″ cuttings.
 Planting 29″ long cuttings is like planting instant trees.
 Within a month after they start growing you will have branches and leaves!.
 The cuttings must be planted at least 5 inches deep, very soon after you receive them.
 The soil in February is frozen and there is no way for you to dig anything, then all holes must be dug when the weather is nice.
 October is a perfect time for that.

-The cuttings this year will be terminal cuttings, in other words they are the top part of any branch.
-Most of them will be 1/4″ thick, some will be up to 5/16″ in diameter or less.
 After you dig the holes, put a bamboo cane in them and cover them so they do not get filled with snow.
 The reason for this is so you can locate the holes in February if you have a couple of feet of snow.
 Another item that you should have is enough top soil so you can back fill the holes once the cuttings are planted.
 This soil should not be frozen (keep it in the house) All these preparations should be done before the ground freezes.

 Scratch the lower 4″ of the cutting with a blade.
 You will see light green and dark green.
 If you see tan, you scratched too deep.
 Dust that area with Hormodin or any other rooting hormone.
 I always include enough hormodin 1 with every order.
 Carefully put the cutting in the hole, backfill and water (I know it will freeze in a few minutes but do it anyway).
 If the hole is small enough, the cutting will be snug and no other support will be needed, otherwise you will need more support like a bamboo cane driven in the ground parallel with the cutting (you can do this do this in October also, when you dig the hole) and attached to the cutting with cable ties or tape.